-J2EE Agent Filter Mode - J2EE_POLICY
+J2EE Agent Filter Mode - J2EE\POLICY

-In this mode, the agent filter and agent realm work together with various Access Manager services to ensure the correct evaluation of J2EE policies.
+In this mode, the agent filter and agent realm work together with variousAccess Manager services to ensure the correct evaluation of J2EE policies.
 These policies may be configured using the declarative security in the application's deployment descriptors, or may be implicit in the code of the application in the cases where it uses the J2EE programmatic security APIs.
 No URL policies defined in Access Manager take effect in this mode of filter operation.
 When the deployed application uses declarative security in the web-tier, you must configure the agent to enable this feature.
-See "Enabling Web-Tier Declarative Security in J2EE Agents" on page 90 for more information on how to enable this feature.
-When running in the J2EE_POLICY mode, the agent ensures that the security principal is set in the system for every authorized user access.
-In the J2EE_POLICY mode, the agent will not enforce any applicable URL policies as defined in Access Manager.
+See "Enabling Web-Tier Declarative Security in J2EE Agents" on page 88 for more information on how to enable this feature.
+When running in the J2EE\POLICY mode, the agent ensures that the security principal is set in the system for every authorized user access.
+In the J2EE\POLICY mode, the agent will not enforce any applicable URL policies as defined in Access Manager.

-J2EE Agent Filter Mode - URL_POLICY
+J2EE Agent Filter Mode - URL\POLICY

 In this mode, the agent filter is used to enforce various URL policies that may be defined in Access Manager.
-This mode does not require the agent realm to be functional and can therefore be safely disabled.
-For information about disabling the agent realm, see "Disabling the Agent Realm of Policy Agent 2.2 for Sun Java System Application Server 8.1" on page 111.
+This mode does not require the agent realm to be functional.

-Note - When the agent filter is in the URL_POLICY mode, the agent does not enforce any applicable J2EE declarative security policies.
+Note - When the agent filter is in the URL\POLICY mode, the agent does not enforce any applicable J2EE declarative security policies.
 Such policies along with any calls to J2EE programmatic security API return negative results.